2nd CAM-Risk conference 8/10 April 2026

 Submission

-The abstract/paper submission must be done through Microsoft CMT.
-The link will be available soon.
-Notice that you will be asked to create an account on Microsoft CMT.
+The abstract/paper submission must be done through Microsoft CMT by clicking here.
+Please note that you will be required to create an account on Microsoft CMT.

 Registration and fee payment instructions